Stevenn9981/tic_tac_toe/README.md

 Please make sure the above dependencies are installed before running codes.

+### Guidelines for running codes

-You can use the following commands to train the agents and evaluate (for part1 and part2, respectively):
+You can use the following commands to train the agents and evaluate them (for part1 and part2, respectively):

 ```shell
 python codes/part1/src/main.py